Using The Generate Sequences Tool#

 A note on the Random seed setting: this determines the state of the random number generator for random sampling.
 If it is set to a specific number, the algorithm will sample the same set of sequences each time.
 We recommend not defining this seed unless you are reproducing a job.

-You’re ready to generate a custom sequence!
-Select Run.
+You’re ready to generate custom sequences!
+Click Run.
 The job may take a few minutes depending on how busy the service is, how long your sequences are, and how many sequences you want to score.

 A 400 (Bad request) error code may be due to the following: